Charlie Beck

-Charles Lloyd Beck (born June 27, 1953) is a retired police officer, formerly serving as the Chief of the Los Angeles Police Department (LAPD) and subsequently as the Superintendent of the Chicago Police Department.
+Charles Lloyd Beck (born June 27, 1953) is a retired American police officer, formerly serving as the Chief of the Los Angeles Police Department (LAPD) and subsequently as the Superintendent of the Chicago Police Department.
 A veteran of the department with over four decades as an officer, he is known for commanding and rehabilitating the Rampart Division after the Rampart scandal; and for technology enhancements during his time as Chief of Detectives.
-He agreed to be interim Superintendent of Police in Chicago in late 2019 while the city searches nationwide for a replacement for retiring Eddie Johnson.
-Beck took the helm of the Chicago Police Department on December 2, 2019 after Johnson was fired.
+He agreed to be interim Superintendent of Police in Chicago in late 2019 while the city searched for a replacement for retiring Eddie Johnson.
+Beck took the helm of the Chicago Police Department on December 2, 2019, after Johnson was fired.
 On April 15, 2020, Beck stepped down and was replaced by former Dallas Police Department Chief David Brown, who had been nominated by Lightfoot to serve as permanent Superintendent.
 After his retirement he rejoined the Reserve Corps as a Reserve Police Officer and is assigned to the Office Of The Chief Of Police.

 Early life and education

 Beck is a native of Long Beach, California.
 He attended Mayfair High School in Lakewood, California, and then the California State University, Long Beach where he received a B.A. in occupational studies-vocational arts.
-His father, George, was also an LAPD policeman, retiring at the rank of deputy chief in 1980.
+His father, George, was also an LAPD officer, retiring at the rank of deputy chief in 1980.